RussianGravy/Giberuss/README.md

 ## Installation

 1. Clone or download this repository.
+2. Run `npm run build` to bundle the source JavaScript into the `dist/` folder.
-2. Go to `chrome://extensions/` in your browser.
+3. Go to `chrome://extensions/` in your browser.
-3. Enable "Developer mode".
+4. Enable "Developer mode".
-4. Click "Load unpacked" and select the extension folder.
+5. Click "Load unpacked" and select the extension folder.

 ## Usage